jared-richard-clarke/frost-library/README.md

 - D. Leijen, P. Martini, and A. Latter, "Parsec: Monadic Parser Combinators" (3.1.17.0).
   Available: https://hackage.haskell.org/package/parsec (accessed Jan.
 30, 2024).

-## Future Improvements

-- [x] Implement user-friendly error messaging.

-- [x] Restrict lookahead, **LL(1)**, for `(or-else px py)`.
-If `px` fails after consuming input, `py` should fail without consuming any input.
-Some grammars, however, require arbitrary lookahead.
-Lookahead should be allowed if required explicitly.
-This technique was pioneered by Dan Leijen and Erik Meijer for Parsec.

-- [ ] Parameterize input.
-Currently supports only strings.

 ## Side Note About Applicatives: `apply` or `<*>`

 Sequences of `apply` are used to lift multi-parameter functions into an applicative context piecemeal.